GeniusesOfSymfony/WebSocketBundle/UPGRADE-2.0.md

     - `gos_web_socket.servers`, tag your services with the `gos_web_socket.server` tag
     - `gos_web_socket.topics`, tag your services with the `gos_web_socket.topic` tag
 - The `gos:server` command was removed, use the `gos:websocket:server` command instead
+- Removed the `PingableDriverCompilerPass` which previously configured the PDO ping periodic service
+- Removed the `gos_web_socket.pdo.periodic_ping` service